Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: Conclusion

-For the dark matter problem, it is important to diversify the experimental effort and to fully exploit existing experimental facilities \cite{bertone2018new}.
-The gravity experiments in laboratory, such as $G$-measurement experiment, fifth force experiments or equivalence principle tests, can provide indispensable complementary information for the nature of dark matter.
-Better limits on the scalar field DM can be achieved in the future torsion pendulum experiments, through reducing electrostatic force, or using new materials and processing techniques.
+{The existence of a light scalar field provides a possible source for the violation of the weak equivalence principle or dark matter.
+The long-range interactions medicated by the light scalar fields have been constrained by various experiments and it is still important to diversify experimental efforts.
+The addition of $G$-measurement gravity experiments to this field is valuable.
+The combined analysis of gravity experiments, such as $G$-measurement experiments, ISL test experiments, or equivalence principle test experiments, may provide indispensable complementary information for the scalar long-range forces.
+In the future, the improved limits on the scalar-field parameter space may be achieved by improving the precision of the torsion pendulum experiments through reducing electrostatic force or using new processing techniques, or by conducting the experiments with different materials of source masses since it can provide different sensitivities to the coupling parameters.}